Dan Woodgate: Voice of the Beehive

 Woodgate also played drums with Voice of the Beehive.
 American sisters Tracey Belland (vocals/guitar) and Melissa Belland (vocals) formed the band in 1986 with Woodgate and fellow British members Martin Brett (bass guitar) and Mike Jones (guitar).
 Woodgate's Madness bandmate Mark Bedford also participated in the group during its formative stages.
 The band had initial success in the UK, US and Australia, releasing five Top 40 singles from two albums in the UK.

 Their biggest commercial success was with the singles, "Don't Call Me Baby", "Monsters and Angels", "I Think I Love You", "I Walk The Earth" and "I Say Nothing" from their first two albums Let It Bee and Honey Lingers.
+Woodgate left the band in 1992 when Madness reformed, with the band continuing without him.
 In 1996, the band released a third album Sex & Misery and then disbanded.
 The band reformed in 2003 and played a two-week UK tour.
 In 2008 they released tracks from the tour on a live CD titled "Don't Call Me Baby."